-- GCC has 46 classroom labs.
+- OGCC has 46 classroom labs.
 Thirty-one of the labs are instructional labs ranging from 12 to 41 computers.
 There are also 2 open labs, one housing 48 computers (5 are Macs) and the other holding a combination of 18 Macs and PCs.
 Additionally there are 11 GCC High School Program Labs that hold 10 to 24 computers per lab.
 There are also 2 testing labs ranging from 15-23 computers.
 These labs are used for administering secure tests such as Pearson Vue, Prometric, etc. - Though many labs exist, there are limited labs available with enough computers for larger course sections.
-Scheduling classes in these labs has become problematic, and there is competition at scheduling time to get access to these labs. - The number of open lab machines available is adequate for current use.
-However, development of DE programs could result in increased demand for open lab access, including weekend time. - GCC has a stable network infrastructure.
-However, during the student focus groups, students reported that wireless access is inconsistent and not all areas of the campus are covered.
-MIS confirmed that a wireless plan was deployed, but scaled back for financial reasons; thus, there is varied wireless coverage across the college campus.
-The wireless network is unsecured. - Seventy-seven Faculty members participated in a Spring 2013 survey at the college on faculty perception and need for Academic Technology and training.
-The faculty members included both full time and adjunct faculty who teach at the college and at the high schools affiliated with GCC.
-About 70.1% of the faculty members use a computer (desktop/laptop) to teach their face to face courses, and of these, 44 faculty members indicated that they use a laptop (either GCC owned or personal) to teach their courses with about 26 indicating use of their personal computers for teaching purposes.
+Scheduling classes in these labs has become problematic and there is competition at scheduling time to get access to these labs. - The number of open lab machines available is adequate for current use.
+However, development of DE programs could result in increased demand for open lab access, including weekend time. - OGCC has a stable network infrastructure.
+However, students reported that wireless access is inconsistent and not all areas of the campus are covered.
+MIS confirmed that a wireless plan was deployed, but scaled back for financial reasons, thus there is not wireless coverage in all areas.
+The wireless network is unsecured. - Seventy-seven Faculty members participated in a Spring 2013 survey run at the college on faculty perception and need for Academic Technology and training.
+The faculty included both full time and adjunct faculty who teach at the college and at the high schools affiliated with GCC.
+About 70.1% of the faculty use a computer (desktop/laptop) to teach their face to face courses, and of these, 44 faculty indicated that they use a laptop (either GCC owned or personal) to teach their courses with about 26 indicating use of their personal computers for teaching purposes.
 About 7.6% use tablets for instruction.
-A future survey asking faculty members if they own personal computers at home that can support their DE courses would be necessary to obtain a better understanding of their DE capabilities. - The Moodle LMS presently supported by MIS exists in a VMWare environment that is scheduled to be upgraded on March 1-2, 2014, and will require a full shutdown.
+A future survey asking faculty if they own personal computers at home that can support their DE courses would be necessary to obtain a better understanding of their DE capabilities. - The Moodle LMS presently supported by MIS exists in a VMWare environment that is scheduled to be upgraded on March 1-2, requiring full shutdown.